 The solo project of American drummer and producer Dominick Gray, Telesonic 9000 weaves together genre-bending songs with kinetic mashups of midcentury films to produce an inventive brand of multimedia that is as retro-savvy as it is forward looking.
 The ingredients which make up the music - left field art rock explorations, Krautrock’s calculated rigidity, and electropop synth hooks - form the basis for a type of abstract storytelling that connects America’s once-thriving enthusiasm for a brighter future to the looming uncertainty of our information revolution.
 This synchronization of sonic elements and stylized imagery serves as ornamentation for themes which capture an essential feeling about our relationship to time, and how the past’s visions of tomorrow impact today.

-Telesonic 9000 formed in mid-2010’s Berlin, where Gray — an eclectic drummer with an art school background, then working as a session musician in the city’s cross-cultural creative scene — began developing a solo project based around the idea of merging the experiences of a concert and film screening.
-An obsessive fan of 2001: A Space Odyssey (he claims to have read dozens of essays which explore interpretations of the movie), computer age aesthetics, and media-fusing artists like Björk, Massive Attack, and Kraftwerk, Gray gradually merged his movie and music interests by collecting dozens (later hundreds) of public domain archive films and integrating his original electronic tracks with them.
+Telesonic 9000 formed in mid-2010’s Berlin, where Gray — an eclectic drummer with an art school background, then working as a session musician amidst the city’s cross-cultural creative scene — began developing a solo project based around the idea of fusing the experiences of a concert and film screening.
+An obsessive fan of 2001: A Space Odyssey (he claims to have read dozens of academic essays which explore interpretations of the movie), computer age aesthetics, and media-mixing artists like Björk, Massive Attack, and Kraftwerk, Gray gradually merged his movie and music interests by collecting dozens (later hundreds) of public domain archive films and integrating his original electronic tracks with them.
 Editing to sound and composing to imagery, scenes of atomic era scientists and postwar idealism were reconstructed to transmute the sense of pleasantly assured optimism into larger concepts relating to technological advancement and the human experience.
-This came together in an immersive live show built around the 3-way interplay between Gray’s reactive drumming, pulsing electronics, and large video projections.
-Throughout tours at clubs and galleries in Europe, the US, and Asia, Gray expanded and refined the Telesonic 9000 “film concert” into a 21st-century update of the silent cinema format.
-This culminated in the release of 2019’s album and film Progress, a 50-minute collage of song and video assembled from over 300 archive movies.